1 Introduction

 3

-This produces a simple dendrogram.
-By default, stack_alignv() removes the axis text on the axis used for aligning observations.
+This function produces a simple dendrogram.
+The stack_discretev() function initializes a vertical stack and aligns discrete variables.
+It is simply an alias for stack_discrete("v").
+By default, the axis text on the axis used for alignment is removed.
 This is because it’s often unclear which plot should display the axis text, as typically, we want it to appear in only one plot.
 However, you can easily use the theme() function to control where the axis text appears.

 Internally, align_dendro() will reorder the observations based on the dendrogram, and other plots in the layout will follow this ordering.